AudienceTeacher leaderPrincipal classTeacher

 Duration6 - 9 months

-Build the capacity of your school team to lead and orchestrate evidence-informed, whole-school approaches to teaching and learning mathematics, which support every learner to become mathematically confident, resourceful and proficient throughout their life.
+Build the capacity of your school team to lead, develop and support evidence-informed, whole-school approaches to teaching and learning mathematics that support every learner to become mathematically confident, resourceful and proficient.

-The course aims to build the team's capability in leading school-wide pedagogical and cultural change.
+The course aims to build your team's capability in leading school-wide pedagogical and cultural change.
 It will provide you with practical and sustainable methods to support and implement this work.

-Designed for primary or secondary school teams of 3 people, comprising:
+Designed for primary or secondary school teams of 3 people, comprising a:

 - principal class member

-- maths-focused teacher leader or numeracy leader who is responsible for mathematics or numeracy learning or leads a team that designs mathematics and/or numeracy learning
+- maths-focused teacher leader or numeracy leader who is responsible for mathematics or numeracy learning, or who leads a team that designs mathematics and/or numeracy learning

 - classroom teacher (with current or potential leadership responsibilities) who is keen to investigate, learn and develop their mathematics practice.